l7mp/stunner/docs/INSTALL.md

 ## Legacy mode

-In the default *managed dataplane mode*, the STUNner gateway operator automatically provisions the necessary dataplanes by creating a separate `stunnerd` Deployment per each Gateway, plus a LoadBalancer service to expose it.
-This substantially simplifies operations and removes lot of manual and repetitive work.
+In the default *managed dataplane mode*, the STUNner gateway operator automatically provisions the dataplane, which substantially simplifies operations and removes lot of manual and repetitive work.
 For compatibility reasons the traditional operational model, called the *legacy mode*, is still available.
-In tnis more the user was responsible for provisioning both the control plane, by installing the `stunner-gateway-operator` Helm chart, and the dataplane(s), by helm-installing the `stunner` chart possibly multiple times.
+In this mode the user is responsible for provisioning both the control plane, by installing the `stunner-gateway-operator` Helm chart, and the dataplane(s), by helm-installing the `stunner` chart possibly multiple times.

 ```console
 helm install stunner-gateway-operator stunner/stunner-gateway-operator --create-namespace \